333Gabriel333/UDACITY_Investigate_a_Dataset/README.md

 # UDACITY_Investigate_a_Dataset
-## UDACITY Project - Unit 2 : Investigate a Dataser
+## UDACITY Project - Unit 2 : Investigate a Dataset

 This project is about investigate a dataset.
 The data comes from the FBI's National Instant Criminal Background Check System.
 The NICS is used by to determine whether a prospective buyer is eligible to buy firearms or explosives.
 Gun shops call into this system to ensure that each customer does not have a criminal record or isn’t otherwise ineligible to make a purchase.
 The data has been supplemented with state level data from census.gov.